ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 <!--more-->

-## 1. What is the point using a Geometric Mean?
+## 1. What's the point of using a Geometric Mean?

 The [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of a dataset $$\b{x} = \{x_i\}$$ is given by: